Kadayanickadu

 Kadayanickadu is a village situated 11 km east of Karukachal, spread out on either sides of Changanacherry - Manimala road in Kerala, India.
 It is a typical Kerala rural settlement with the nature's green covering, ringing rivulets, small hills and slopes, agricultural fields, inhabited by rustic population.
 It is a Kara in Vellavoor revenue village in Changanacherry taluk, Kottayam district.

-Transportation
+Geographical location

 The nearest railway stations are Kottayam (32 km) and Changanacherry (28 km), and the nearest Airport is Cochin Airport (Nedumbassery) about 81 km away.

 Etymology

 The name Kadayanickadu is composed of three syllables, namely 'Kada,' 'Ani' and 'Kadu.'
 'Kada' means the end or the last portion.
 'Ani' means Mother Goddess Devi.
 'Kadu' is jungle as also abode of Devi.
 Thus 'Anikadu' means a 'Kadu (or Kavu)' where Devi is installed.
 There is an ancient Devi temple here.
 The place Kadayanickadu lies in the middle-end of two Anikadus in the neighborhood - Anikadu north and Anicadu south with very famous Devi temples.
 'Kada,' the middle-end of both the Anikadus became ‘Kadayanikadu,’ the abode of Mother Goddess.
 The whole Anikadu area would have been once a single unit.
 It is also possible that the name is derived from ‘Ayini’ tree (also known as 'Anjili' - Artocarpus hirsutus), which was abundantly found and widely used in the construction of ancient houses in this area.
 Another possibility is that the name coined from the word 'Katyayani,' (also Kathyayini), another name for goddess Durga in Sanskrit.
 Two ancient Devi temples of Kadayanickadu reinforce this conjecture.